cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 - Click on the green color icon in the bottom left corner of the window labeled `Open Remote Window` and select `create new codespace`
 - Select your forked CVAT repository and the branch name
 - Select the machine type
-- Again from the `Open Remote Window` menu, select `connect to codespace` and select the codespace you created in the previous step amd the container shall start building
+- Again from the `Open Remote Window` menu, select `connect to codespace` and select the codespace you created in the previous step and the container shall start building
 - The container data is persisted between builds with the help of named volumes and each volume is namespaced by git branch name.
 Therefore one can create separate dev container environment specific to the current working git branch
 - One can also create separate codespace for each branch by repeating above steps with the new chosen git branch
 - The codespace shall automatically stop after 30 minutes of inactivity.
 One can manually stop and delete it using the VS code command panel